xaviliz/AudioQualityFeatures/README.txt

 This script is useful to extract some audio features to evaluate audio quality.
-IT is an example how Essentia library could be used to personalized feature extraction.
+It is an example how Essentia library could be used to personalized feature extraction.